 What is this subject about

 Media Studies is a subject that integrates theoretical and practical approaches.
 Media Studies involves the close analysis of the images, sounds and text that we experience via the media.
-It is the study of individual media texts (such as films, TV programmes, magazines, websites, documentaries, music videos, etc.) and, on a wider scale, you will be required to question how the media impact upon contemporary society.
+It is the study of individual media texts (such as, TV programmes, magazines, newspapers, websites, documentaries, music videos, etc.) and, on a wider scale, you will be required to question how the media impact upon contemporary society.
 It also enables you to develop some practical skills applicable to a range of careers.
 The specification has been designed in close consultation with industry professionals and academics.

 What will I study over the two years?